 A rookie’s guide to getting Flock right in the first week - with pictures!

 Every now and then, we get interesting questions from our new users on how to use Flock.
-And while we have a whole stack of neat articles that were brought (lovingly) into the world to help you do just that, we’ve also created this article so that you know what to do the minute you log into Flock.
+And while we have a whole stack of articles that were brought (lovingly) into the world to help you do just that, we’ve also created this article so that you know what to do the minute you log into Flock.

 So, whether you created a team on Flock, or were invited to join one, this guide is for you.

 Now, we know that you know that Flock is a communication tool for modern teams.
-What would help is if you thought of Flock as an awesome party place with all your homies and then some.
+What would help is if you thought of Flock as an awesome party place with all your friends and then some.
 So tell me, what would you do the minute you enter a party?